mavdi/grunt-cucumberjs/README.md

 Default: `'false'`
 Available: `['true', 'false']`

-A flag to enabling debuggin from IDE like WebStorm.
+A flag to enabling debugging from IDE like WebStorm.
 Limitation of this flag is it only does not support the HTML output, yet ;)

 #### options.executeParallel
 Type: `Boolean`